 Limit: nuts, seeds, and fruit.

 Better choices in the nut category include macadamias, cashews, and hazelnuts.
 Almonds aren’t terrible.
 Seeds are generally rich sources of linoleic acid because they can be eaten in large quantities (the serving sizes are typically in the tablespoon to 1/4 cup range and can be misleading).
 Sunflower and sesame seeds are a terrible choices in the seed category.
 Soaking nuts prior to consumption is recommended but not necessary.

 Reduce the serving size if you are going to pick a fruit that has a high metabolic fructose content.

-Avoid: Cereal grains including: all varieties of wheat (spelt, einkorn, emmer, durum), barley, rye, oats, triticale, corn (maize), rice (including wild rice), sorghum, millet, fonio, and teff and legumes.
+Avoid: Cereal grains including: all varieties of wheat (spelt, einkorn, emmer, durum), barley, rye, triticale, corn (maize), wild/brown rice, sorghum, millet, fonio, and teff and legumes.

 Grain-like substances or pseudocereals including: Amaranth, Breadnut, Buckwheat, Cattail, Chia, Cockscomb, Kañiwa, Pitseed Goosefoot, Quinoa, and Wattleseed (aka aacacia seed).
 Pseudocereals are the seeds of broad leaf plants whereas grains are the seeds of grasses.